This page shows how to record a system trace using the ProfilingManager API.

 After adding the required dependencies, use the following code to record a

 system trace.
-This example shows a basic setup within an Activity
+This example shows a basic setup within an Activity to start and

 manage a profiling session.